-One of the areas that comes up a bit in this site is whether you disclose your dyslexia to an employer.
-It’s an obvious area to discuss, Dear Dyslexic is here to provide support and resources to those who are moving in to the workplace for the first time, have a new job, or feel they have been struggling without anyone to discuss it with.
+One of the areas that come up a bit in this site is whether you disclose your dyslexia to an employer.
+It’s an obvious area to discuss, Dear Dyslexic is here to provide support and resources to those who are moving into the workplace for the first time, have a new job, or feel they have been struggling without anyone to discuss it with.
 But it’s really complicated and a completely personal decision that you need to make on the basis of the role, your existing relationships, and what sort of workplace you’re part of.

 First, always remember that choosing to disclose or not is completely your choice.
 There is absolutely no requirement for you to tell an employer that you have dyslexia or any other illness or condition.

 There are lots of different thoughts that go through my head when I start a new job: